-Why subscription confirmation email is important
+Why are subscription confirmation emails important?

-In SendPulse, a confirmation email is created in one go with a subscription form, and you can customize it for each form you place on your website.
+With SendPulse, a confirmation email is created in one go with a subscription form, and you can customize it for each form you place on your website.
 Here’s what you need to do:

-Step 1: Create the subscription form
+Step 1: Create a subscription form

 Go to a “Subscription forms” tab in your SendPulse account and click “Create a new form.”

 Drag and drop the elements like input, checkbox, and radio buttons and customize everything to your liking.
 You can see a screenshot of a form builder below.

 After that, move to the “Form options” to set up all the other elements, including the confirmation email.

 Step 2: Set up a notification about the confirmation email